FinanceKey/EBICS/README.md

 # Limitations

 * Usage with certificates has been prepared but not completely implemented yet.
 It works with private/public keys.
 * Only version A005 for signatures can be used.
 A006 uses PSS padding, which is currently not supported by .NET Core 2.x.
-Bouncy Castle is only used for PEM file and certificate management.
+Dependency to Bouncy Castle has been removed and replaced with native code.
 * Only version E002 for encryption can be used.
 * Only version X002 for authentication can be used.
-* It was developed using EBICS Version H004, but H005 should work.
+* It was developed using EBICS Version H004.
+Any new feature will only be tested and developped for H005.

 # Copyright & License

-Copyright (c) 2016 - 2023 **Torsten Klinger**
+Copyright (c) 2016 - 2023 **Torsten Klinger**, 2023 **Rony Meyer**

 Licensed under **GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007**.
 Please read the LICENSE file.

 # Support

-You can contact me via [E-Mail](mailto:torsten.klinger@googlemail.com).
+You can contact me via [E-Mail](mailto:rony@financekey.com).